telefonicaid/fiware-orion/doc/manuals/user/ngsiv2_implementation_notes.md

 Apart from that kind of regular notifications, Orion may send also an initial notification at subscription creation/update time.

-Initial Notification can be configurable using a new URI parameter option  `skipInitialNotification`.
+Initial notification can be configurable using a new URI parameter option  `skipInitialNotification`.
 For instance `POST /v2/subscriptions?options=skipInitialNotification`.

 Check details in the document about [initial notifications](initial_notification.md)